shockscript/spec/src/overview/xml-capabilities/jet.md

 #### Linking style sheets in custom components

-For a component to support `s:` attributes, it simply needs to support a `stylesheet : [Fuse::StyleSheet]` parameter.
+For a component to support `stylesheet:` attributes, it simply needs to support a `stylesheet : [Fuse::StyleSheet]` parameter.

-- When a `s:link` attribute is given a `[Fuse::StyleSheet]`, it will not consume the given `s:` parameters and will instead add the `Fuse::StyleSheet`s directly, in attribute order.
+- When a `stylesheet:link` attribute is given a `[Fuse::StyleSheet]`, it will not consume the given `stylesheet:` parameters and will instead add the `Fuse::StyleSheet`s directly, in attribute order.
-- The `s:link` attribute may appear multiple times.
+- The `stylesheet:link` attribute may appear multiple times.

 ```
 package com.fun.components {